vinaykollikani/The-Insight-News/README.md

-# The-Insight-News
+# The Insight News: A Simple News Website with newsAPI.org
 This repository contains the source code for The Insight News, a simple news website built with HTML, CSS, and JavaScript that fetches articles from the free and open-source newsAPI.org.
-## The Insight News: A Simple News Website with newsAPI.org

-This repository holds the source code for The Insight News, a news website built with HTML, CSS, and JavaScript.
-It leverages the free and open-source newsAPI.org to fetch and display news articles.

 **Features:**